grreuze/Utils/README.md

 # Image Effects

+##  > Gradient Fog
+A fog applying a fully editable gradient from the camera to the distance.

+##  > Radial Blur
+A very simple Radial Blur image effect.

 ##  > Vignette
 A better looking, more efficient and colourable vignetting effect.
 Looks good on any resolution since it does not use a texture.

-##  > Radial Blur
-A very simple Radial Blur image effect.

 # Packages